-If a line is PPPoE access, then click on the interface, the "Dial-up" and "Hang-up" bLeveloneons will appear below the "Line connection information list", as shown in Figure 6_6, the WAN3 interface is PPPoE access, click on "WAN3", the following four bLeveloneons are displayed on the lower right part of the line connection information list, and their functions are as follows:
+If a line is a PPPoE dialup one, then click on the interface, the "Dial-up" and "Hang-up" will appear below the "Line connection information list", as shown in the figure above, the WAN1 port is PPPoE access, click on "WAN1", and four buttons are displayed on the lower right part of the line connection information list.

-- ▶ Delete: Delete this line. - Dial-up: Establishes a connection with the PPPoE server.
-When the PPPoE connection dial-up type is set to "Manual dial-up", and the PPPoE dial-up is required here. - ▶ Hang-up: Hangs up the current connection to the PPPoE server. - Refresh: Click this bLeveloneon to display the up-to-date information of line connection information list.
+- Connection status: As being in "Connected", the time that the line remains the connection will be displayed. - IP address, subnet mask, gateway address: IP address, subnet mask, and gateway address assigned by the connected device to the interface. - Delete: Deletes the appropriate line. - Dial-up: Click <Dial>, to establish the PPPoE access, 3G access line unestablished or disconnected (When the PPPoE connection dial-up type is set to "Manual dial-up", and the PPPoE dial-up is to be completed here). - Hang up: Click <Hang-up>, to hang up the PPPoE dial-up line or 3G access line that has been established. - Refresh: Click <Refresh>, to display the up-to-date information of line connection information list.